agera-sdk/previous-version-2/README.md

 Ideas for the utilities API, `rialight::util`.
 The utilities API is standalone and does not require the other Rialight APIs, so it can be used for unrelated Rust projects.

 - Lazy Statics
+- Map and Set Literals
+- URI and URI Component Encoding
+- Flags
 - `Bytes`
   - Growable and mutable array of bytes with endianness and several input and output methods.
 - `PrimitiveOrOwnedString` trait